A dog and his human hiking in the mountains of Colorado.

 Avoid Altitude Sickness

-Denver sits at 5,280 feet above sea level and, although most of us are used to this altitude in our daily activities, our pets may not be, especially, if a pet is from a lower elevation or new to Colorado.
-The signs of altitude-related sickness include:
+Denver sits at 5,280 feet above sea level.
+Although most of us are used to this altitude in our daily activities, our pets may not be.
+Here are the signs of altitude-related sickness include:

 • Shortness of breath